Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/01-understanding-file-systems.md

 questions:
 -
 objectives:
-- Explain the hierarchical structure of a file system
+- "Explain the hierarchical structure of a file system"
-- Understand the structure of the file system on their on machine
+- "Understand the structure of the file system on their on machine"
-- Create, move and delete folders and files on their machine
+- "Create, move and delete folders and files on their machine"
-- Understand what working directories are
+- "Understand what working directories are"

 keypoints:
 -